-The Peer Helper Program provides leadership opportunities to Vancouver Island University students who are inspired to make positive contributions to our diverse campus community.
+The Peer Helper Program provides leadership opportunities to Vancouver Island University students who are inspired to volunteer and make positive contributions to our diverse campus community.

-Peer Helpers operate from the Faculty of International Education, and contribute to welcome events and socio-cultural programs that serve to support and connect over 2,000 international students with the larger student body and community.
+Peer Helpers operate from the Faculty of International Education, and contribute to welcome events and socio-cultural programs that serve to support and connect over 2,000 international students with the campus and the community.

 Role of Peer Helpers